|

 805 Sykes Creek Parkway, Merritt Island

-FROM US Hwy 1 go 2.9 miles east on SR-520,
+FROM US Hwy 1 go 2.9 miles east on SR-520, turn left and go about 0.5 miles on Sykes Creek Parkway.
+The park entrance is on the left.

 ADA ACCESSIBLE: Fishing Pier